microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

-# Trying the container solution pack for Operations Management Suite
+# Trying the container solution for Operations Management Suite
-## What can you do with the container solution pack
+## What can you do with the container solution
 With this feature, you'll be able to:
 * See information about all container hosts in a single location
 * Know which containers are running, what image they’re running, and where they’re running